sharmashivanand/wp-real-time-social-proof/readme.txt

 * __Save__ on cost of customer acquisition.
 * Tap into buyer psychology: __"Fear-of-Missing-Out"__ effect and __"herd effect"__ to __create urgency__ and invite buyer action.
 * *Boost conversion rates*, __build credibility & trust__.
-* Auto-sync with WooCommerce, Easy Digital Download sales data.
+* Auto-sync with WooCommerce, Easy Digital Download sales data (compatible with EDD 2.x and 3.0+).
 * __Super-elegant__ popup styles.

 #### Features: